gael37/Bootcamp-Project4-SpareSock/README.md

 To run the app locally, download the zip file and open it with your code editor, then split the terminal and run these commands:

--on the project root:
+- on the project root:
 pipenv install django
 python manage.py runserver

--cd in the client folder:
+- cd in the client folder:
 npm i
 npm run start